MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

    :::image type="content" source="media/view-emails-and-web-links-in-browser/administrative-templates-group-policy.png" alt-text="Screenshot of the 'Choose which browser opens web links' policy in the Group Policy Management Editor.":::

 > [!NOTE]
-> If your organization uses a **Microsoft 365 for business** plan, then you can use the policy to manage the feature when it rolls out for Teams.
+> If your organization uses a **Microsoft 365 for business** plan, then you can use the policy to manage the feature for Teams.
 However, the policy is unavailable for Outlook with this plan.
 Users will need to manage the feature by using Outlook settings as described in the following section.

 ## Allow users to manage the new feature

 If you prefer to let your users manage this feature, then either leave the policy unconfigured or disable the policy.
-Microsoft Edge will open as the new default experience when users open web links, and they can manage this behavior in one of two ways:
+The Microsoft Edge browser will be used when users open web links, and they can manage this behavior using the app settings or through a banner notification:

-- Through Outlook settings: **File** \> **Options** \> **Advanced** \> **File and browser preferences**.
+- Outlook settings: **File** \> **Options** \> **Advanced** \> **File and browser preferences**.
+- Teams settings: **Settings** \> **Files and links** \> **Link open preferences**.
-- Through the banner notification: A banner notification is shown when users first see the experience.
+- Banner notification: A banner notification is shown when users first see the experience.
 They can either select the **Try Edge** option to keep using the feature or select **Manage my settings** to revert to their system's default browser experience.
+Please see an example of the banner below.

   :::image type="content" source="media/view-emails-and-web-links-in-browser/microsoft-edge-banner.png" alt-text="Screenshot of the Microsoft Edge banner that asks users to select how to open email links.":::

-The choices that a user makes for Outlook settings will also apply to Teams when this feature rolls out for Teams.
+The choices that a user makes in Outlook settings or Teams settings will apply across both apps.

 **Note**: If you confirm this experience by enabling the policy and selecting **Microsoft Edge**, users will still receive this banner, but the **Manage my settings** option will be grayed out and unavailable to use.

-For more information about how users can individually control this experience, see [Outlook emails open next to web links in Microsoft Edge](https://support.microsoft.com/topic/stay-in-your-flow-with-microsoft-365-on-microsoft-edge-b0e1a1c1-bd62-462c-9ed5-5938b9c649f0).
+For more information about how users can individually control this experience, see [Web links from Outlook emails and Teams chats open in Microsoft Edge](https://support.microsoft.com/topic/stay-in-your-flow-with-microsoft-365-on-microsoft-edge-b0e1a1c1-bd62-462c-9ed5-5938b9c649f0).